Ericsson/codechecker/docs/usage.md

 ```

 **What to do if the `compile_commands.json` is empty?**
+In this case a debug log file is generated beside the `compile_commands.json`
+(named codechecker.logger.debug) and if the compilation database is empty maybe
+it will contain much information about this.

 * Make sure that your build system actually invoked the compiler (e.g. `gcc`,
 `g++`, `clang`).